1 item added to your cart

 This community college program fits well into criminal justice, political science, sociology, legal studies/paralegal training, and business programs.

-Street Law, Inc. has developed teaching materials, faculty development seminars, and a growing network of partners to help bring this program to community colleges across the country.
+Street Law, Inc. developed teaching materials, led faculty development seminars, and established a growing network of partners to help bring this program to community colleges across the country.

 Watch a three-minute program overview

 Watch how the course has impacted students at Howard Community College